RandSeedOrg/GameVRF/doc/daily4/verify.md

 Daily4 uses **provable randomness** so that every completed draw can be independently verified by users.

 After each Daily4 draw is completed, users can view the seed values, generation time, and calculated ball result for each of the 4 balls.
-Users can then visit the **official ICP verification canister dashboard** to confirm that the displayed Daily4 numbers were generated correctly and fairly.
+Users can then visit the **Game Verify Canister Dashboard** to confirm that the displayed Daily4 numbers were generated correctly and fairly.

 ---